-One of our main priorities this year has been to give our pupils more of a say in how their school is run.
+One of our main priorities has been to give our pupils more of a say in how their school is run.

 Pupils discuss a variety of issues and have made significant contributions to key issues such as how we tackle bullying.
 We also use school council as part of our recruitment process and firmly believe that our pupils should have a say in such important decisions affecting their education.